Best Laptops 2014

 The MacBook Pro 13-Inch with Retina display combines strong performance with long endurance and a best-in-class display.
 Starting at $1,299, this laptop provides an eye-popping 2560 x 1600-pixel Retina display with stunning colors that are good enough for artists and media mavens alike.
-A 4th-generation Intel Core i5 processor and blazing-fast Flash storage drive make the MacBook Pro with Retina display a speed demon, while a lightweight, 3.46-pound chassis and 9.5 hours of battery life let you carry it all day.
+A 4th-generation Intel Core i5 processor, 8GB of RAM and 128GB of Flash storage drive make the MacBook Pro with Retina display a speed demon, while a lightweight, 3.46-pound chassis and more than 10.5 hours of battery life let you carry it all day.

 Starting Price: $1,299

 It's not the smallest Chromebook or the least expensive, but Toshiba's 13-inch CB35-A3120 provides a ton of value and performance for its $279 price tag.
 With a colorful display, loud audio output, a slick design and a powerful Intel Celeron processor, the CB35-A3120 outperforms other sub-$300 Chromebooks.
 Even better, its 8 hours and 2 minutes of battery life beats its closest competitors by close to two hours.